daniilnahl/AQMod/misc/notes for self.md

 - Completed edge impulse tutorial.
 - sent message to sensirion support about my sensor being defective.
 - I setup the project environment for aqmod on edge impulse.
 I can directly hook up data transfer from my mcu to edge imuplse using serial through "collect data" section in data acquisition.

+#### 10/04
+Cooked - didn't work on it in a while.
+- FIXED THE BIGGEST ERROR of the project: undersupplying sensors.
+I was having issues with mq9 and sen54 because I wasn't giving them 5v since the adapter I was using to power my power supply could only output 5v and I needed it to output at least 9v.
+- Set up data collection environment.
+Instead of setting up direct data forwarder, I will do a work around with using .json files.